Hardcover / ISBN-13: 9781399606653

 ‘Chinese’ or ‘Any other Asian’.
 The boxes that people of vastly varied East and South East Asian heritage have to tick when declaring their ethnicity on many forms in the UK.

 This represents a shameful sweeping together of a diverse heritage and experience.
 East and South East Asian people have lived and worked in the UK for centuries, fought for the British Army in both world wars, have influenced British culture through food, writing, music and art in a multitude of ways.
-And yet this influence is often overlooked, and even ignored.
+And yet this influence is often overlooked.

-For the first time, author Anna Sulan Masing addresses these issues in a comprehensive way.
-She explores what it means to be East and South East Asian in Britain today, and celebrates the multiple elements and varied experiences that make up ESEA identity.
-Powerful, moving and illuminating, this will be a must-read for anyone interested in exploring the make-up of our multicultural society.
+Anna Sulan Masing addresses these issues in a comprehensive way.
+She explores what it means to be East and South East Asian in Britain today, and celebrates the varied experiences that make up ESEA identity.
+Powerful, moving and illuminating, this will be a must-read for anyone interested in the make-up of our multicultural society.

 ‘Vital reading, but also vital in the truest sense – real, alive, full of humanity, interrogatory, empathetic, energising’ Claire Kohda, author of WOMAN, EATING